-Network support fees and in-warranty service fees totaled to P98.0 million, P75.1 million and P77.7 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Network support fees and in-warranty service fees totaled to P98.0 million for the years ended December 31, 2014.
 Network support fees and in-warranty services recognized are presented as part of Rendering of Services in the consolidated statements of income.
-Outstanding balances arising from these transactions amounted to P5.5 million and P3.3 million as of December 31, 2014 and 2013, respectively, and are included as part of Trade receivables under the Trade and Other Receivables in the consolidated statements of financial position (see Note 7).
+Outstanding balances arising from these transactions amounted to P5.5 million as of December 31, 2014, and are included as part of Trade receivables under the Trade and Other Receivables in the consolidated statements of financial position (see Note 7).